-Pam Mulready’s “destruction of choice” started her freshman year and continued throughout college.
+SMART participant wellnessandhope (her screen name) says her “destruction of choice” started In her freshman year and continued throughout college.
 While her friends were graduating, she was in rehab.
 This was not how she thought her life was supposed to go.
 Eventually, though, it put her on a path to recovery and led to helping teens and young adults going through the same experiences.
-Today, Pam is a licensed mental heath and addiction recovery counselor, working as a Project Coordinator at Youth Recovery CT and as a SMART Recovery Facilitator.
+Today, wellnessandhope is a licensed mental health and addiction recovery counselor, working as a Project Coordinator at Youth Recovery CT and as a SMART Recovery Facilitator.

 In this podcast, Pam talks about:

 - Continually abusing substances throughout college and going to rehab instead of graduation

 - Learning to make her life less complicated by not using substances

 - Finishing her education and focusing on helping teens and young adults